furkanssarri/3-col-preview-card-component/README.md

 ## Demo

-You can find a working [demo](https://furkanssarri-3-col-card.netlify.app/) here.
+You can find the working [demo](https://furkanssarri-3-col-card.netlify.app/) here.

 ## Overview